FiloSottile/mkcert/README.md

 $(go env GOPATH)/bin/mkcert
 ```

-On Arch Linux you can use your [AUR helper](https://wiki.archlinux.org/index.php/AUR_helpers) to install mkcert from the [PKGBUILD](https://aur.archlinux.org/packages/mkcert-git/).
+On Arch Linux you can use your [AUR helper](https://wiki.archlinux.org/index.php/AUR_helpers) to install mkcert from the [PKGBUILD](https://aur.archlinux.org/packages/mkcert/).

 ```
-yaourt -S mkcert-git
+yaourt -S mkcert
 ```

 Windows will be supported [soon](https://github.com/FiloSottile/mkcert/pull/46).